Last Chance Furniture

 • Zero storage required.
 The furniture stays at the customer's home

-Every item sold is revenue that didn't exist before and disposal cost that disappears.
+Every item sold is revenue that did not exist before and disposal cost that disappears.

 The Retailer

-• A constant stream of new stock without any sourcing legwork
+• A constant stream of new stock without any sourcing effort

 • Full photos, condition assessments, and pricing data upfront.
 No wasted trips